-Annual scores were determined by water year (WY), which runs from October to September, beginning with WY 1994.
+Annual scores were determined by water year (WY), which runs from October to September, beginning with Water Year 1994.

 The index summary does not include non-standard elements like metals.
 For temperature, pH, oxygen, and fecal coliform bacteria, the index is based on criteria in Washington’s Water Quality Standards, Washington Administrative Code 173-201A.
 For nutrient and sediment measures where standards are not specific, results are based on expected conditions in a given region.
 Multiple constituents are combined and results aggregated over time to produce a single score for each station and each year.

 The Puget Sound chart in the region’s water quality section shows Annual Water Quality Index scores for monitoring stations near the mouth of 14 major rivers.
-Scores are calculated for each water year from October 1st to September 30th.
 Higher numbers indicate better water quality.
 Source: Statewide Water Quality Monitoring Network, Washington State Department of Ecology; Stream and River Water Quality Monitoring, King County.

 The data in the water quantity map shows whether the long-term trends of annual summer low flow levels are declining or increasing.
-The trend test uses data collected since 1975, representing more than 35 years of measurements.
-The advantage of a long-term data set is that the influence of annual weather differences and cyclic climate changes (e.g., el niño and la niña; or the phases of the pacific decadal oscillation) are minimized over time.
+The trends map shows data collected since 1975, representing more than 35 years of measurements.
+The advantage of a long-term data set is that the influence of annual weather differences and cyclic climate changes (e.g. el niño and la niña; or the phases of the Pacific decadal oscillation) are minimized over time.
 Because trends are measured over decades, this indicator is not sensitive to relatively short-term changes occurring over just a few years even if significant flow restoration occurs.
-To measure a change in trend, either large changes in flow must occur (such as a dam setting minimum downstream flows), or a very consistent change over a long period of time is needed.
+To measure a change in trend, either large changes in flow must occur (such as a dam setting minimum downstream flows) or a very consistent change over a long period of time is needed.

 Sediment in Salmon and Trout Streams

 One big factor that limits salmon recovery is sediment.
-Sediment is the greatest cause for lower water quality scores in western Washington streams.
-Although sediment is part of the natural cycle, land-disturbing activities cause extra soil particles to run into streams.
-This excess sediment causes many problems for salmon, including: smothering fish eggs, insects, and plants; clogging fish gills to impair breathing; increasing water temperature; and decreasing light, which can affect plant growth and the ability for salmon to see their prey.
-Worse, excess sediment can change the shape and route of the stream and reduce its ability to hold floodwater.
-It causes streams to become unstable.
-Also, some nutrients and toxics attach to soil particles, hitchhiking rides to water bodies.
+Sediment is a great cause of lowering stream health in Washington.
+Although sedimentation is part of the natural cycle, land-disturbing activities cause extra sand and finer-sized particles to run into streams.
+This excess sediment causes many problems for salmon, including smothering fish eggs, changing the shape and route of the stream, and reducing stream capacity to hold floodwater or provide cover for fish.

-The plants on streams and river banks are called riparian vegetation.
-These plants and trees shield streams and rivers from summer and winter temperature extremes that can be fatal to fish.
-The cover of leaves and branches shade the stream, ensuring that the water temperature is cool enough for salmon, there’s less algae, and more dissolved oxygen, which fish need to breathe.
-The plants also drop branches and leaves into the water, which provide food for the insects salmon eat and places for salmon to rest and hide from predators.
-Finally, the roots of the plants help keep the soil from entering the water and burying spawning gravel.
+Riparian areas are lands along watercourses, such as streams and rivers (Natural Resources Conservation Service, 1996).
+Plants in these areas shield streams and rivers from summer and winter temperature extremes, which can be fatal to fish.
+Leaves and branches shade the stream, cooling the water for salmon during warm months.
+Shade also can limit growth of algae, which robs oxygen from the water as it decays, leaving less for fish.
+The plants also drop branches, leaves, and insects into the water.
+This provides food for fish.
+The branches slow the water, and give salmon places to rest while feeding and to hide from predators.
+Finally, the roots of the streamside plants hold soil and keep it from entering the water and burying spawning gravel.

 Large tree root wads and logs are good for salmon.
-Adding wood to streams is a common way to improve fish habitat.
+Healthy watersheds have enough trees to maintain an adequate supply of wood to streams.
+Otherwise, adding wood to streams is a common way to improve fish habitat.
 The wood slows the stream, which creates places for fish to rest and hide from predators.
-A slower stream will erode its banks less, reducing the amount of sediment in the river.
+A slower stream will erode its banks less, and therefore transport less sediment to the river.
 Wood also creates deep pools, which are cooler.
-It also helps streams retain organic matter and nutrients. which are a food source for the insects and fish salmon eat.
-The map below shows the amount of wood in salmon streams by recovery region.
-A large circle indicates more wood.
-A high or green rating for wood is also good.
-Overall, we would hope to see more and larger green circles.
+It also helps streams retain organic matter and nutrients which are a food source for the insects and fish salmon eat.

 There is debate about how much benefit wood provides, and how much wood is needed.
 Longer-term studies of whole watersheds could help us understand where wood occurs naturally, how much, and what type of wood.
 This could guide future wood placement projects to increase their effectiveness.